dpshorten/CoTETE.jl/README.md

 For both of these examples, increasing the number of events in the processes will give estimates closer to the true value.

+## Note on negative values

+Kraskov-style estimators of information-theoretic quantities (such as this one) can produce negative values.
+In TE estimation this is most commonly encountered when the target present state has a strong dependence on the target history but is only weakly dependent (or conditionally independent) of the source history.
+This leads to a violation of the assumption of local uniformity and a negative bias.
+This issue is discussed in detail in the 9th paragraph of [the paper](https://doi.org/10.1371/journal.pcbi.1008054) proposing this estimator.
+A good discussion of it can also be found in the [JIDT documentation](https://github.com/jlizier/jidt/wiki/FAQs#what-does-it-mean-if-i-get-negative-results-from-a-kraskov-stoegbauer-grassberger-estimator).
+As mentioned in these resources, the issue can be easily resolved by debiasing the estimator by subtracting the mean of the surrogate TE estimates from the estimated value.
+This debiasing procedure should be incorporated as an option in this library in the near future.

 ## Assistance